FamilySearch/familysearch-javascript-sdk/README.md

 * In the browser, authentication is handled using a popup window.
 You do not need to create an OAuth redirect page.
 All you need to do is register a callback URI that shares the same hostname and port as your code.
-Check out the [jsFiddle](http://jsfiddle.net/MpUg7/60/) to see it in action (requires you to have a sandbox account).

 * Option to store access token in a session cookie.